Thermalization in 2D critical quench and UV/IR mixing: Thermalization

 In this section we will discuss the issue of large distance/time universality (or the lack thereof) in a critical quench.
 A useful guide in this turns out to be the pole structure of the propagator $\lan \phi(k) \phi(-k) \ran$, which is explained in Figure \ref{fig-poles}.

-\paragraph{Universality:} Let us first discuss the naive argument for universality in the present context.
+\paragraph{First look at universality:} ~\\ Let us first discuss the naive argument for universality in the present context.
 Note that in case of the sudden quench we found \eq{gCC-sudden}

 which would appear to imply that, in the limit when the scale of the quench is very high: $m_0 \to \infty$, the contribution of the Hamiltonian is the most dominant and those of the higher dimensional operators $W_{2n}$, $n>1$, are subdominant.
-This argument, of course, is flawed, since $m_0$ is dimensionful, and we have to specify $m_0$ is large compared to what.
+This argument, of course, is flawed, since $m_0$ is dimensionful, and the important issue is the relative magnitude of $W_4/m_0^3$ {\it versus} $H/m_0$ in a particular state.

 There are, of course, more refined arguments for universality which define an IR limit in terms of dimensionless distances and times